aaronlng/100-days-of-code/r1-log.md

 ## Log

+### R1D14

+Updated styling of Landing Page project.
+Mobile and desktop versions set.
+On to the next project tomorrow.

 ### R1D13

 Worked on styling and spacing in the product page project.
 Particularly focusing on mobile design.
 Need to work on implementing a flexbox section with the CSS grid in place.
 Need to update desktop styling as well to keep up with consistency of Mobile design.